I hope you enjoy reading the blog post.

 What Is Tinder U?

 Tinder U is a college-student-only offshoot of Tinder.
-To get Tinder U, you need to things:
+To get Tinder U, you need two things:

 What Is Tinder Places, And How Do You Get It?

-Tinder Places is a feature that is still being tested in limited markets, but should be widely available soon.
+Tinder Places is a feature that was being tested in some markets, but has since been discontinued.

-When it’s enabled, the app will note which public places you visit, like bars, restaurants, and the like.
-It will then show you profiles of other singles who have also visited those places within the previous 28 days.
+The idea was the app would note which public places you visited, like bars, restaurants, and the like.
+It would then show you profiles of other singles who had also visited those places within the previous 28 days.

 What Is Super Likeable?

 Super Likeable is a special card displaying four profiles that Tinder’s AI-driven algorithm has chosen for you based on your past swiping patterns.
-In other words – profiles you’re virtually guaranteed to like.
+In other words - profiles you’re virtually guaranteed to like, similar to Hinge's "Most Compatible" daily match suggestions.

 The more you swipe, the more Super Likeable cards you’ll likely get.
 They pop up randomly as you swipe.
 They come along with a bonus Super Like, which you’ll need to use right then.

-As with most dating apps, you’ll need a Facebook account to use Tinder.
-Much of the information in your profile is auto-populated from your Facebook profile, so creating a Tinder account is easy.
+If you go the Facebook route, much of the information in your profile is auto-populated from your Facebook profile so creating a Tinder account is easy once you download the app.

 If you don’t want to log in via Facebook each time you feel like swiping, you can skip that step by verifying your Tinder account with your phone number.

-You can use up to 6 photos, which will be automatically selected by Facebook at first.
-You can swap them out with other photos from Facebook or your camera roll simply by tapping on each numbered box.
+You can use up to 9 photos and 2-second videos (called Loops), which you can pull from Facebook or your camera roll simply by tapping on each numbered box.

 Photos will make or break you on Tinder, so be sure to check out these expert Tinder photo tips.
 But for now, here are the 4 elements the most attractive Tinder photos all have in common, according to science: